 This category recognizes the extensive use of BC wood species in the interior design of non-residential and public spaces.
 Consideration will be given to the nominee that best demonstrates a variety of wood uses and innovative architectural design so as to showcase the elegance and beauty of wood from BC’s vast and renewable forests.

 These categories recognize the benefits of wood in institutional applications while showcasing the special qualities of wood such as strength, durability, beauty, versatility, benefits to occupants and cost-effectiveness.
 Examples could include: schools, churches, hospitals, long-term care facilities, libraries, recreational facilities and municipal buildings.
 Two awards are given in this category which is divided by building size, at 15,000 sq.ft., not cost.

 This category recognizes creative design and innovative use of prefabricated wood systems, components and modules in a variety of building types and which exemplify new applications and opportunities for this proven technology.
-The project design must illustrate the uniqueness and versatility of using wood component systems that have been fabricated in a manufacturing facility and incorporate pre-installed, embedded or surface connections.
+The project design must illustrate the uniqueness and versatility of using wood component systems that have been fabricated in a manufacturing facility and incorporate press-plated connections.
+Consideration will also be given to other types of connections used.
 Entrants must describe the systems used and benefits of incorporating those systems.

 Western Red Cedar

 This category recognizes the beauty of Western red cedar used in an interior or exterior application on any type of project – residential or non-residential.
 This could include but is not exclusive to timber, siding, trim board, windows, doors, decking and landscape structures such as pergolas, arbours and gazebos.
 Projects in finished or unfinished Western red cedar (bright or weathered) will be accepted highlighting the richly textured grain of Western red cedar, one of BC’s most beautiful natural products.